roelbondoc/roelbondoc.github.io/_posts/2021-12-04-my-app-github-repo.md

 ---
 layout: post
 title: My `app` GitHub Repo
+description: Open-source Ruby on Rails starter template with Docker for quickly bootstrapping new hobby projects and applications.
 ---

 I often enjoy starting and building new hobby projects.
 My ideas can come from different places.
 Sometimes there is an itch I need to scratch, or sometimes I just want to build something to see if it’s possible.
 In any case, I’ve been able to distill my process to a few general steps.
 Most, if not all, of my projects start off with similar architecture.
 Usually they involve a combination of a Docker container with a Ruby on Rails application.
 I’ve taken this one step further and I’m releasing the basic structure of my application from which I start all my projects with.